Analyzing Kodiak Sciences (EVER) & Its Competitors

 |2.56

-As a group, “Computer programming, data processing, & other computer related” companies have a potential upside of 3.63%.
-Given Kodiak Sciences’ rivals higher possible upside, analysts clearly believe Kodiak Sciences has less favorable growth aspects than its rivals.
+As a group, “Computer programming, data processing, & other computer related” companies have a potential downside of 2.48%.
+Given Kodiak Sciences’ competitors higher possible upside, analysts plainly believe Kodiak Sciences has less favorable growth aspects than its competitors.

+This table compares Kodiak Sciences and its competitors’ net margins, return on equity and return on assets.

 EverQuote, Inc. operates an online marketplace for insurance shopping in the United States.
 Its online marketplace offers consumers shopping for auto, home and renters, life, health, and commercial insurance.
 The company serves carriers, agents, and indirect distributors and aggregators.
 The company was formerly known as AdHarmonics, Inc., and changed its name to EverQuote, Inc. in November 2014.
 EverQuote, Inc. was incorporated in 2008 and is headquartered in Cambridge, Massachusetts.